 You must have heard about the SAT as well as PSAT.
-They seem quite similar, but what do they really mean?
-What is the difference between them?
-Let’s learn all about them here!
+They seem quite similar, but what is the difference between them?

 The first significant difference is the objective behind each test.
-The SAT is required for college admissions.
-The PSAT, while not required, is almost equally important because a high score can get you National Merit Scholarships or recognition as a Semi-Finalist, which looks excellent on your college application!
-The PSAT is a “preliminary” SAT, and is also considered a dry run for the actual SAT.
+You are highly encouraged to take the SAT to prepare for college admissions.
+The PSAT, while not required, is significant as you may be eligible for a National Merit Scholarship or recognition as a Semi-Finalist if taken in your junior year, which looks excellent on your college application!

-The PSAT is only offered once during high school, in October of the junior year.
-You can only take the test once, although many high schools also offer a practice PSAT in October of the sophomore year.
+The PSAT is only offered once during high school, in October of your junior year, although many high schools also offer a practice PSAT in October of your sophomore year.
 The SAT is offered on 7 dates each year, and it is possible to take the test up to 36 times!
-However, we strongly recommend that you only take the test 2 or 3 times.
-Some colleges will allow you to choose which scores you send with your application, but some will want to see your entire score history.
+However, we strongly recommend that you minimize the number of times you take the exam to the best of your capabilities.
+Some colleges will allow you to choose specific scores to send them with your application, while some will want to see your entire score history.

 Another difference is the number of questions per section.
-The SAT takes more time to complete than the PSAT, as it has several more questions.
-If the essay section is skipped, the SAT is 15 minutes longer than the PSAT.
+The SAT takes more time to complete than the PSAT, as it has more questions in each of the four sections.